Skip to main content

 What struck me most about this story wasn’t the twist ending, amusing as it was, but the folkloric richness Blindboy unpacked along the way.
 As he explained the origins and traditions surrounding the banshee, I was reminded of my own encounter with another famous weeping woman of folklore: La Llorona.
 While these spirits hail from different cultures -- Ireland and Spanish-speaking countries, respectively -- they bear a striking resemblance in form and function.
 Both are ghostly women linked to death, grief, and deep, unresolved sorrow.
 Both are known more by their behavior than by individual names or personalities.
 And in both traditions, the figure is as much a cautionary tale as she is a supernatural presence.

-His tale reminded me of my own La Llorona encounter.
-And as he explains on his podcast the history of the Banshee, it sounds to be a very similar type of spirit in traditional folklore -- though the Banshee is not one specific woman but any of a number of women who could be turned into Banshees after death and left to haunt a particular location.
+And as Blindboy explains on his podcast the history of the Banshee, it seemed to me that it sounds to be a very similar type of spirit in traditional folklore -- though the Banshee is not one specific woman but any of a number of women who could be turned into Banshees after death and left to haunt a particular location.
 He tells one tale, of a similar nature to the classic La Llorona, in which a woman who was having an affair with a bishop was murdered by him and she became a Banshee who haunts the bridge by the castle where he lived.
 (Compare the classic La Llorona story where she either married or had an affair with a wealthy man who then abandoned her and her children.
 Usually her murder of her children is part of the story but the setup for what put her on the path is similar.)

 Blindboy also tells of another way Banshees could be created: they could begin as traditional Irish funeral singers, called Keeners, who would perform songs of lament at traditional multi-day Irish funerals.
 If these singers ever refused a job, that is, they refused to sing at a funeral they were asked to perform at, they could be divinely punished for this by becoming a Banshee after their own death.
 The Banshee is reputed to foretell a death by her appearance, and it would be a kind of irony that the Keener would then be punished for refusing to sing at funerals by being made to foretell deaths instead.